 Hiking is a great way to spend the day outdoors with friends, family, or even alone to collect your thoughts.
 As hiking is gaining numbers in popularity, new hiking trails have been popping up all over the world to keep up with enthusiasts.
 What if you didn’t want to be like everyone else, and you wanted to go out on your own with no one else around just to enjoy nature?
-Well, that is were cross-country hiking comes into the picture for these people.
+Well, that is where cross-country hiking comes into the picture for these people.

 What is cross-country hiking?
 Cross-country hiking is hiking where there are no pre-determined or specific trails to take.
 Cross-country hiking requires the use of GPS, or a compass as a guide instead of a worn or paved path.
-Cross-country hiking is very similar to cross-country skiing, or snowshoeing, where you have a start and end point, but it is up to the individual to get where you want to end without any assistance or help from trail guides.
+Cross-country hiking is very similar to cross-country skiing, or snowshoeing, where you have a start and endpoint, but it is up to the individual to get where you want to end without any assistance or help from trail guides.

 Choose A Path

 Even though you are making your own “way” so to speak, you need to know where you are going to start and where you want to end.
 The best way to do this is to get out an old-fashioned map, or Google maps to locate where you want to start, and end.
 From there you can almost map out a boundary of where you would like to go in between.
 Be very careful to follow the topography and watch for deep canyons, rising altitude, and anything that looks unpassable, or you might end up having to backtrack for miles.